Caravan to Vaccares (1974)

 I often grouse about plot changes that were made when filming good books.
 That won't happen here, as the writers

-entirely new (and vastly inferior) plot.
-Oh, sure, protagonist Neil Bowman still works in league with the
+(and vastly inferior) plot.
+Oh, sure, protagonist Neil Bowman still works in league with the imperious Duc de

-imperious Duc de Croytor, and a fellow named Czerda and his henchmen try to prevent Bowman from rescuing someone
+Croytor, and a fellow named Czerda and his henchmen try to prevent Bowman from rescuing someone from a gypsy

-from a gypsy trailer.
+trailer.
 But the threadbare resemblances end there.
-Where the book showed intelligence agents scheming
+Where the book showed intelligence agents scheming to help

-to help gypsies and free kidnapped scientists, the movie has a lone-wolf American ex-soldier getting hired by a
+gypsies and free kidnapped scientists, the movie has a lone-wolf American ex-soldier getting hired by a rich man to

 The lead actors are an odd pairing.
 David Birney, best known for the goofy TV romance series "Bridget Loves

-lavished upon Charlotte Rampling, a fine thespian who should have fired her agent after this movie (even without
+upon Charlotte Rampling, a fine thespian who should have fired her agent after this movie (even without the

-the unnecessary frontal nudity scenes).
-They were stuck in the type of screenplay where both heroes and bad guys
+unnecessary frontal nudity scenes).
+They were stuck in the type of screenplay where both heroes and bad guys often

-often fail to look behind them in perilous moments, and where the lead couple indulge in ironic chats
+fail to look behind them in perilous moments, and where the lead couple indulge in ironic chats or bedroom romps

 Sample of this movie's scintillating dialogue (from memory, as I don't want to watch it again):